-Because such severe consequences are possible and treatment is complex, children with cancer are best treated in centers with expertise in childhood cancers.
+Because such severe consequences are possible and treatment is complex, children with cancer are best treated in centers where experts have experience treating childhood cancers.

 The impact of being diagnosed with cancer and the intensity of the treatment are overwhelming to the child and family.
 Maintaining a sense of normalcy for the child is difficult, especially because the child has to be hospitalized frequently and go to a doctor’s office or outpatient center for treatment of the cancer and its complications.
-Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see see Illness in Children).
+Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see Chronic Health Problems in Children).
 The situation is even more difficult when the child is being treated at a specialty center far from home.

 Pediatric cancer specialists (pediatric oncologist and radiation oncologist)

-Other needed specialists, such as a pediatric surgeon with expertise removing or biopsying childhood cancers, a pediatric radiologist with expertise reviewing imaging studies in children with cancer, and a pathologist with expertise diagnosing childhood cancers
+Other needed specialists, such as a pediatric surgeon with expertise removing or biopsying childhood cancers, a pediatric radiologist with expertise reviewing radiology (imaging) studies in children with cancer, and a pathologist with expertise diagnosing childhood cancers